 6. Can PCOS cause Heart Problems?

-Studies show that PCOS can increase the risk of heart diseases, high blood pressure and diabetes (2).
+Studies show that PCOS can increase the risk of heart disease, high blood pressure and diabetes (37).

 8. Do Herbal Teas Reverse PCOS?

-There are many herbal teas and products that claim to reverse PCOS.
+Many herbal teas and products claim to reverse PCOS.
 However, there is no scientific proof.
 Also, we do not know about the side effects of taking these herbal products for a long time.
+Check out our article on seed cycling.

 Managing PCOS and losing weight can be a challenging journey.
 But with the right diet and exercise, it is possible to achieve a healthier, more balanced life.
 Why not book a free call to see how our hormone wellness diet plan can help you.